 India orders antitrust probe against Amazon, Walmart's Flipkart

-The Competition Commission of India said that exclusive arrangements between mobile phone brands and e-commerce platforms, as well as allegations of e-commerce companies giving preferential treatment to certain sellers "merits an investigation".
+The CCI also wants its investigations arm to probe the e-commerce companies' discounting practices as well as their relationship with such sellers, it said in its 11-page order.

+"The Commission is of the opinion that there exists a prima facie case which requires an investigation," said the order.

-The investigation is the latest setback for Amazon and Walmart's Flipkart, which Indian brick-and-mortar traders allege violate the country's foreign investment rules.
+The investigation is the latest setback for Amazon and Walmart's Flipkart, which Indian brick-and-mortar traders allege violate the country's foreign investment rules and burn billions of dollars to offer steep discounts that hurt smaller traders.

 Both the companies deny those allegations.

-(Reporting by Aditya Kalra and Aditi Shah in New Delhi; Editing by Sanjeev Miglani)
+(Reporting by Aditya Kalra and Aditi Shah in New Delhi; Editing by Sanjeev Miglani and Louise Heavens)

 ((aditi.shah@tr.com; +91-11-4954 8023, +91-11-3015 8023; Reuters Messaging: aditi.shah.thomsonreuters.com@reuters.net; twitter: @aditishahsays))